 folding chairs, cleaning toilets, vacuuming the rug, contributing to

-that God has prepared for them.
+that God has prepared for us.

 (88d) Thy kingdom come